Burn907/IOG-O365-Service/README.md

 **Environment**
 The issue could be related to connectivity in our hybrid architecture.
 The correct licenses must be assigned to the identity in order to access O365 services and activation.

 Microsoft admins can view the status of services and find out when maintenance is scheduled.
 Service health information is available at any time by signing in.
-If you're using Office 365 operated by 21Vianet, some of the information below might not apply.
-Instead, see the 21Vianet service level agreement.

 View status of services: The Service health section shows the current status of the service and details about service disruptions and outages.
 Planned maintenance information is available on the Message Center.
 For more information, see View the status of your services.